Frederick Ferdinand Schafer Painting Catalog

 A press dispatch, with versions published in the New York Times, the San Francisco Evening Bulletin, and the San Diego Union, reports that on March 23, 1873, a Frederick Schafer, his wife, and one child boarded the coastal steamer Henry Chauncey in New York City, bound for San Francisco by way of Panama.
 3 Although this family may be that of the artist, the information in the dispatch is not sufficient to be sure (in that era several different Frederick Schafers appear in the city directories of both New York City and San Francisco), so associating this sailing with the artist is a conjecture.

-If the family is that of the artist, the dispatches suggest that they crossed Panama by rail and boarded the coastal steamer Great Republic, which continued the trip from Panama City to San Francisco.
-That ship was scheduled to call at the port of Mazatlan, Mexico, which might explain the existence of a (currently unlocated) painting titled Mazatlan, which was exhibited at the Mechanics' Institute Fifteenth Industrial Exhibition in 1880.
+The dispatch indicates that the family crossed Panama by rail and boarded the coastal steamer Great Republic, which continued the trip from Panama City to San Francisco.
+That ship was scheduled to call at the port of Mazatlan, Mexico, and may have also called at the nearby Cabo San Lucas, at the tip of Baja California.
+Either of those two stops could explain the existence of two paintings: Sunset on Cape St. Lucas, Pacific Ocean, and the (currently unlocated) painting titled Mazatlan, which was exhibited at the Mechanics' Institute Fifteenth Industrial Exhibition in 1880.
 According to an arrival report in the newspaper (San Francisco) Daily Alta California, the Great Republic with the Schafer family aboard docked in San Francisco on April 21, 1873.

 Contradicting this conjecture, Dwight Miller reports that in 1879 Schafer's wife and son Otto joined him in San Francisco.4 That report suggests that Schafer may have made a trip east to pick them up during the summer, and it would explain why the earliest appearance of paintings with east coast titles in west coast exhibitions is in the fall of 1879.
 That report may be based on the 1924 death certificate of Schafer's wife Sophie Braun Schafer, which states that she had been resident in California for 45 years.In any case, Schafer was in San Francisco by October 1876, when an advertisement appeared for a sale there that included his paintings.
 That sale advertisement is the earliest compelling documentation so far discovered of Schafer's presence in San Francisco.